-In chemical synapses, the action potential affects other neurons through a gap present neurons known as the synapse.
+In chemical synapses, the action potential affects other neurons through a gap present between two neurons known as the synapse.
 The action potential is carried along the axon to a postsynaptic ending that initiates the release of chemical messengers known as neurotransmitters.
 These neurotransmitters excite the postsynaptic neurons that generate an action potential of its own.

 When two neurons are connected by a gap junction, it results in an electrical synapse.
 These gaps include ion channels that help in the direct transmission of a positive electrical signal.
 These are much faster than chemical synapses.

 Also Read: Conduction of Nerve Impulse

 For more information on neurons, their structure, parts and function, keep visiting BYJU’S website or download BYJU’S app for further reference.

 a) Where information is acquired.